Modern paganism: Pagan studies

-The earliest academic studies of contemporary paganism were published in the late 1970s and 1980s by scholars like Margot Adler, Marcello Truzzi and Tanya Luhrmann, although it would not be until the 1990s that the actual multidisciplinary academic field of pagan studies properly developed, pioneered by academics such as Graham Harvey and Chas S. Clifton.
+The earliest academic studies of contemporary paganism were published in the late 1970s and 1980s by scholars like Margot Adler, Marcello Truzzi and Tanya Luhrmann, although it was not until the 1990s that the actual academic field of pagan studies properly developed, pioneered by academics such as Graham Harvey and Chas S. Clifton.
 Increasing academic interest in paganism has been attributed to the new religious movement's increasing public visibility, as it began interacting with the interfaith movement and holding large public celebrations at sites like Stonehenge.

 The first international academic conference on the subject of pagan studies was held at the University of Newcastle upon Tyne, North-East England in 1993.
 It was organised by two British religious studies scholars, Graham Harvey and Charlotte Hardman.
 In April 1996 a larger conference dealing with contemporary paganism took place at Ambleside in the Lake District.
 Organised by the Department of Religious Studies at the University of Lancaster, North-West England, it was entitled "Nature Religion Today: Western Paganism, Shamanism and Esotericism in the 1990s", and led to the publication of an academic anthology, entitled Nature Religion Today: Paganism in the Modern World.
 In 2004, the first peer-reviewed, academic journal devoted to pagan studies began publication.
 The Pomegranate: The International Journal of Pagan Studies was edited by Clifton, while the academic publishers AltaMira Press began release of the Pagan Studies Series.
 From 2008 onward, conferences have been held bringing together scholars specialising in the study of paganism in Central and Eastern Europe.

 The relationship between pagan studies scholars and some practising pagans has at times been strained.
 The Australian academic and practising pagan Caroline Jane Tully argues that many pagans can react negatively to new scholarship regarding historical pre-Christian societies, believing that it is a threat to the structure of their beliefs and to their "sense of identity".
 She furthermore argues that some of those dissatisfied pagans lashed out against academics as a result, particularly on the Internet.

 Criticism

 Neopaganism has been criticized on a variety of fronts, ranging from pseudohistory to racial issues to institutional issues.
 As neopaganism is not a unified religion, it means that the criticisms of certain groups often do not apply to other groups.
-Criticisms of specific neopagan groups range from criticisms of their belief in gender essentialism to criticisms of their belief in nationalism to criticisms of the worldly focuses of pagan organizations.
+Criticisms of specific neopagan groups range from criticisms of their belief in gender essentialism to criticisms of some belief in nationalism.